 - council/committee chair

 - local member of parliament.

 Preschools and schools can decide when in the year the award is presented.
-Some possibilities are during national volunteer week, state volunteers day or an end of year event.
-The site will then engrave the name and year of the award winner on one of the plates on the plaque.
+Some ideas are during national volunteer week, state volunteers day or an end of year event.